-I believe one way to counteract “over tourism” is to decentralize tourism and as a travel blogger and writer, there isn’t a better time to be part of the solution as right now.
+One way to counteract “overtourism” is to decentralize tourism.
+As a travel blogger and writer, there isn’t a better time to be part of the solution than right now.

 No, Maia is not just a city where you stay when Porto is crowded.

-The diversity of parks and sports facilities points out the obvious: Maia is an active city fit for active people (both local and visitors), with a population of a little over 135.000 people.
+The diversity of parks and sports facilities points out the obvious: Maia is an active city fit for active people, with a little over 135.000 people.

 “People say that the historical center of Maia doesn’t look historical.
 But it will be, 300 years from now”, Mário told us as we were reaching Torre do Lidador.